ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-constrained-increase.md

 This document specifies a uniform rule that congestion control mechanisms MUST apply and gives a recommendation that congestion control implementations SHOULD follow.
 An appendix gives an overview of the divergence in RFCs and some current implementations regarding constrained cwnd increase.

-Different from {{?RFC7661}}, this document is solely concerned with the increase behavior. (should we discuss the relationship with this RFC some more?)
+Different from {{?RFC7661}}, the present document is solely concerned with the increase behavior. (should we discuss the relationship with this RFC some more?)

 ## Terminology